NAU-CCL/Epymorph/CONTRIBUTING.md

 epymorph is open source software and we welcome your contributions and feedback.

+For general inquiries please contact us via email at Epymorph@nau.edu

-The most direct way to contribute is by submitting [Pull Requests to our GitHub repository](https://github.com/NAU-CCL/Epymorph), or by [submitting Issues](https://github.com/NAU-CCL/Epymorph/issues) if you encounter bugs.
-In order to help us respond as fast as possible, please try to provide as much descriptive detail in your requests as you can.
-Consider including code samples, error messages, input data, information about your operating system and Python version, and anything else that may be relevant.
+You can contribute directly to the codebase by [submitting Issues](https://github.com/NAU-CCL/Epymorph/issues) if you encounter bugs.
+We are also happy to consider [Pull Requests](https://github.com/NAU-CCL/Epymorph).
+In order to help us respond as fast as possible, please provide as much descriptive detail in your requests as you can.
+You might include code samples, error messages, input data, information about your operating system and Python version, and anything else that may be relevant.

 ## Development Setup